Honnō-ji Incident: Aftermath

 Akechi Mitsuhide was eager to find Nobunaga's body in the burnt ruins of Honnō-ji, but he was unable to locate it.
-Nobunaga's body not being found meant that no one knew if he was alive or dead and created a problem for Mitsuhide.
-If, by any chance, Nobunaga was alive, the probability of Mitsuhide's defeat increased, and even if it remained unclear whether he was alive or dead, Mitsuhide would find it very difficult to gain support from those who feared Nobunaga's retaliation.
-In fact, Hideyoshi sent a letter to Nobunaga's vassals that falsely claimed that Nobunaga was still alive to request their cooperation in defeating Mitsuhide.
-If Mitsuhide had obtained Nobunaga's head, he could have made his death known to the public, and some forces might have followed him.
-If that had happened, he might have been able to defeat Hideyoshi.
-Meanwhile, Mitsuhide also tried to persuade Oda vassals in the vicinity of Kyoto to recognize his authority after the death of Nobunaga.
-Then, Mitsuhide entered Nobunaga's Azuchi Castle east of Kyoto and began sending messages to the Imperial Court to boost his position and force the court to recognize his authority as well.
-However, no one responded to Mitsuhide's call.
+Due to Nobunaga's body remaining undiscovered, no one knew if he was alive or dead, which created a problem for Mitsuhide.
+Even though the fate of Nobunaga was uncertain, if there was even a chance he was alive, Mitsuhide was more likely to be defeated.
+It was incredibly difficult for Mitsuhide to gain support from people who feared Nobunaga's retaliation.
+Hideyoshi even sent a letter to Nobunaga's vassals claiming that Nobunaga was still alive in order to persuade them to help defeat Mitsuhide.
+However, if Mitsuhide obtained Nobunaga's head, he could publicly confirm his death and encourage forces to join his side.
+Meanwhile, Mitsuhide was also using the death of Nobunaga to persuade Oda's vassals around Kyoto to respect his authority.
+Then, Mitsuhide used Nobunaga's Azuchi Castle east of Kyoto to begin sending messages to the Imperial Court.
+Mitsuhide was attempting to use these messages to increase his rank and force other members of the Imperial Court to respect him; however, no one responded.

 Hashiba Hideyoshi received the first news the day after the incident.
-Hideyoshi immediately made peace with the Mōri clan, kept Nobunaga's death under wraps, and returned to the Kinai region with an ultra-fast, forced march known as Chūgoku Ōgaeshi (the Great Return from the Chugoku Region).
-After returning in about a week with an army of nearly 30,000 troops for a total distance of 200 km, Hideyoshi joined forces with Niwa Nagahide and Oda Nobutaka in Osaka and headed for Kyoto.
-With this momentum, Hideyoshi defeated Mitsuhide in the Battle of Yamazaki.
-While on the run, Mitsuhide was killed as a victim of an ochimushagari.
-(Note: A medieval Japanese custom in which local samurai, farmers and bandits hunt fleeing samurai for bounty and the valuables they wear.)
+Hideyoshi responded by immediately making peace with the Mōri clan, attempting to keep Nobunaga's death under wraps, and returning to the Kinai region with a forced and incredibly fast type of march known as Chūgoku Ōgaeshi (the Great Return from the Chugoku Region).
+He returned in roughly a week with an army of nearly 30,000 troops over 200 km.
+Hideyoshi also joined forces with Niwa Nagahide and Oda Nobutaka in Osaka and headed for Kyoto.
+Using this momentum, Hideyoshi defeated Mitsuhide in the Battle of Yamazaki, and while on the run, Mitsuhide was killed due to an ochimushagari.
+(Note: A medieval Japanese custom in which local samurai, farmers, and bandits hunt fleeing samurai for bounty and the valuables they wear.)

-The Kiyosu Conference was then held to determine the successor to the Oda clan, and four vassals of the Oda clan, Shibata Katsuie, Niwa Nagahide, Ikeda Tsuneoki, and Hashiba Hideyoshi, attended the conference.
-Three names were mentioned as possible successors: Nobukatsu, the second son; Nobutaka, the third son; and Hidenobu (Sanhōshi), Nobutada's eldest son, or Nobunaga's grandson, who was only three years old.
+The Kiyosu Conference was then held to determine the successor to the Oda clan, consisting of four vassals of the Oda clan, Shibata Katsuie, Niwa Nagahide, Ikeda Tsuneoki, and Hashiba Hideyoshi.
+Three possible successors were discussed; Nobukatsu, the second son; Nobutaka, the third son; and Hidenobu (Sanhōshi), Nobutada's eldest son, or Nobunaga's three-year-old grandson.